Why we differ from the mainstream Wedding Photography in MN

-Now, keep in mind that bad, medium, intermediate quality photographs, are images you might look once, or twice.
+Now, keep in mind that bad, medium, intermediate quality photographs, are images you might look once or twice.
 If a picture is just correct, or dull, it’s something that you won’t look again in the future.

-In other words, they are a waste of money.
+They are a waste of money.

 That why recommends couples not to trim on photography.
 Those are the only thing that will remain after the wedding.
-There are a lot of things you can save money that won’t make a huge difference.
+There are a lot of things you can save money that won’t make a tremendous difference.

 For information, the average Minnesota’s wedding cost is around $24000 and $30000 (with an increasing to $44000 the last past years).
 The average price of a photographer in MN is somewhere between $2400 and $3500.